Mina Rees: Career

 After her graduation from Hunter College, Rees was immediately offered a job as a professor which she declined.
 Instead, she opted to become a high school teacher at Hunter High School.
 Her decision was based on the fact she did not feel knowledgeable enough to be teaching at the college level so soon after her own graduation.
-She worked at Hunter High School as an assistant teacher while also attending Columbia University for her master's degree.
+She worked at Hunter High School as an assistant teacher while also attending Teachers College Columbia University for her master's degree.

 After receiving her degree from Colombia University, Rees became an assistant professor at Hunter College in 1925, taking a leave of absence from 1929-1932 to get her PHD from the University of Chicago.
 In 1940, she was promoted to Associate Professor at Hunter College.

-In 1943, Rees took another leave of absence to help with the war efforts.
-She became a Technical Aide/Executive Assistant with the Applied Mathematics Panel at Office of Scientific Research and Development.
-Here, she was given problems by the panel, and was tasked with discovering the mathematical reasoning behind them.